Meowhal/osu-ahr/README.md

 ```

 ## Auto host rotation
-When a player enters a room, they are added to the end of the host queue, and the player at the beginning of the host queue becomes the host.
+When a player enters a room, they are added to the end of the host queue.
-The player at the head of the host queue becomes the host.
-Even if a player who has left the room re-enters, they will be added to the end of the queue.
+The player at the front of the queue is the host.
+If a player who has left the room re-enters, they will be added to the end of the queue.
 The host queue is rotated immediately after the game starts, so players who join during the game will be added behind the current host.
 If a host leaves the lobby after selecting a map, the next host can choose to start the game or re-select a map.
-If the host starts the game, they will continue to be the host after the game.
+If the new host starts the game, they will continue to be the host after the game.
 To check the current queue, type `info` on the console screen.
 ```bash
 #mp_10000 > info